Why Should I “Earn” The Things That Are a Required Part of Life?Pin

 Why Should I “Earn” The Things That Are a Required Part of Life?

-If you’ve spent much time on social media, I’m sure you’ve seen one influencer or another encouraging you to “earn” your food, sleep, time off, etc. The idea, of course is that the more you workout, the more you earn your food, or your sleep, of the more work you put in, the harder you “grind”, the more you earn your sleep, etc. And then the mindset just continues on from there.
+If you’ve spent much time on social media, I’m sure you’ve seen one influencer or another encouraging you to “earn” your food, sleep, time off, etc. The idea, of course, is that the more you work out, the more you earn your food or your sleep, the more work you put in, the harder you “grind,” the more you earn your sleep, etc. The mindset just continues from there.

 Want to take a vacation?
 Grind extra hard beforehand to earn it.